 24 May Meet Miho, Co-Owner of Vana Tisanes

-I’m not into the spotlight, in fact, I prefer to stay behind the scenes.
+I’m not into the spotlight, in fact, I prefer to stay behind the scenes as co-owner of Vana Tisanes.
 I’m often found creating, crafting, and working on my business with my incredible partner and cherished team.

 Even with the explosive events of the pandemic, and the movement to recognize the inequity of black lives and people of color, as an Asian American from a generation of millennials, it was still important to me to stay quiet behind the scenes.
 By listening, I’ve been learning about biases and systematic oppression throughout history and how it’s all led to the current state of our establishment and American culture.